mflauer/stockers/README.md

 Once you have Sass installed, run `sass --sourcemap=none --watch ./scss:./` in the parent directory.
 This will generate a css file every time you save your scss file.

 ## TODO (!! are priority)
-- !! colorcode stocks
 - !! plots
+- !! porfolio side
-- ! fix check on compare button in company screen
+- ! rest of company page
-- alphabetize new stocks when added to compare
-- extra line when first item in table is missing
+- better pricing